opensciencegrid/osgvo-freesurfer/README.md

-# osgvo-neuroimaging
+# osgvo-freesurfer

-OSG VO's container for neuroimaging applications.
+OSG VO's container for the FreeSurfer application.
 Currently the image contains:

  - FreeSurver 6.0.1